-April 6 F

-Final deadline.
-All application materials are due.
-Applications completed after deadline reviewed on space available basis.
+April 3 Final deadline.
+All application materials are

 The MiT program begins a new cycle each year, beginning in late September.
 Those applying to the program must complete the application file, including test scores, by the application deadline.
 Please note that no outside credits may be used to meet the 96 credits required in the MiT program.